 - Tourism is everywhere.
 Tourism employment exists in every corner of Canada.
 Tourism is foundational to the future of Canada’s economy, with jobs that will continue to flourish even when other industries decline.

 Not only is tourism important to Canada’s economy, it is uniquely positioned to increase social capital and contribute to political stability.
 Bottom line: tourism employment shapes Canada’s identity by helping transform lives and communities.
-Investments in attracting, developing, and retaining workers is needed beyond the investments made for infrastructure or incentivizing private investments.
+Investments in attracting, developing, and retaining workers are needed beyond the investments made for infrastructure or incentivizing private investments.
 The sector (and indeed Canada) cannot thrive without a resilient and diverse tourism labour market.